 Independent valuation reports to support your home’s advertised price may also boost buyer demand.

 7. Tell the world

 The more people who know your home is for sale, the better its chance of finding a new owner.

 Generally, your real estate agent will manage your promotional campaign.
 Popular real estate media include portal video links and print advertisements, street billboards and agency window signage.

 8. Negotiate a sale

 Your home has found its market.
-Your agent presents a written offer on the contract at or above your desired sale price.
-If you have already bought your next home you may seek a short settlement period so you can move as quickly as possible.
+Your agent presents a written offer on the contract.
+If the offer is acceptable and you have already bought your next home you may seek a short settlement period so you can move as quickly as possible.
 If you plan to buy after selling, you may opt to negotiate a longer, 90-day-plus settlement period.